NateTHEgreatest33/Smart-Home-Core/vnv/mod/README.md

 This build is configured to generate code coverage data.
 To create an HTML report, you'll need to have `lcov` installed.
 You can typically install it with Homebrew on macOS (`brew install lcov`).

-1.  **Clean the build directory:** This is important to ensure you're starting with a fresh set of coverage data.
+1.  **Clean the build directory and coverage data:** This is important to ensure you're starting with a fresh set of coverage data.

     ```bash
     rm -rf *
+    find . -name "*.gcda" -delete
     ```

 2.  **Re-run CMake and make:**